akshathmangudi/akshathmangudi/README.md

 This is Akshath Mangudi's official GitHub profile.

-- ⌛ I’m currently working on Sentiment Analysis and OpenCV.
+- ⌛ I’m currently working on AI/ML
-- 📊 I’m currently learning OpenGL
+- 📊 I’m learning PyTorch
 - 🐥 How to reach me:
   <a href="https://www.linkedin.com/in/akshathmangudi/">LinkedIn</a>